 Blurred Screenshots and Video Recordings

 Indeed, Traqq still takes screenshots and video recordings of a user’s desktop.
-Even so, the app intentionally reduces their quality.
+Even so, the employee monitoring app intentionally reduces their quality.
 The recordings and screenshots are blurred to an extent that prevents sensitive information from becoming legible.
 So, an employer will only get an idea of what a person is working on at a given time.
 They won’t be able to read private messages or passwords.

 Full Control Over Recorded Time, Screenshots, and Video Recordings